aminegumi/projectmanagement/README.md

-# TaskFlow - Project Management Application
+# TaskFlow - Project Management Application with Reporting

-TaskFlow is a comprehensive project management application inspired by Jira, built with React and Spring Boot.
+TaskFlow is a comprehensive project management application inspired by Jira with Reporting, built with React and Spring Boot.

 ## Features